To build your own Itinerary, click to add an item to your Itinerary basket.

 You can easily spend a day roaming the grounds of this stunning parkland, which is home to herds of free roaming deer.
 You may recognise the 16th century mansion from 2012’s Batman film The Dark Knight Rises, in which it starred at the gothic Wayne Manor.
 Not only housing the city's Natural History Museum, the courtyard stables are home to Nottingham Industrial Museum.

-Entry to the park, hall and museums is completely free, but car parking charges apply.
-Please note that additional charges may apply for optional extras such as special tours, events and activities in the grounds.
+Entry to the park, hall and museums is completely FREE, but car parking charges apply.
+Some events are by paid admission, such as the Steaming Days at the Industrial Museum (adult ticket only £6).
+Please note that additional charges may apply for optional extras such as tours, events and activities in the grounds.

 Nottingham is host to over two dozen festivals each year, bringing theatre, live music, poetry, food, drink and more to the county.
-Throughout the summer there are free events almost every weekend in Nottingham, including live music festivals, Nottingham Pride, brass bands, and more.
+Throughout the summer there are free events almost every weekend in Nottingham, including live music festivals, cultural events like Nottingham Pride, brass bands, and more.

-Other free annual events such as Nottingham Mela, Riverside Festival, Goose Fair, Robin Hood Pageant, Nottingham Green Festival, Nottingham Poetry Festival and Nottingham Carnival take place in and around the city throughout the year.
+Other free annual events such as Nottingham Mela, Riverside Festival, Goose Fair, Robin Hood Pageant, Nottingham Green Festival, Nottingham Poetry Festival and Nottingham Carnival take place in and around the city throughout the year and are free to attend.
+Additional charges are optional, such as grabbing a drink or a bite to eat - you have to try the minty mushy peas at Goose Fair!

 Climb the levels of Green's Windmill and see award winning organic flour being made.
 Find out about the life and work of George Green, the famous 19th century mathematician, test your minds with fun hands-on puzzles and experiments, or relax on the grass below to get a great view of Nottingham and the valley of the River Trent.
-Free admission, open Wednesday - Sunday from 10am to 4pm.
+Enjoy FREE admission when they are open from Wednesday - Sunday from 10am to 4pm.
+They often run seasonal events with either voluntary donations or for a small fee, under £10.

 You can also access many Country Parks and Gardens around Nottinghamshire for free, though some may have parking charges.
 You'll be able to see stunning views and enjoy idyllic walks or a picnic with your loved ones, all for under £10.